Eisley

 Eisley is an American rock band from Tyler, Texas, originally consisting of siblings Sherri DuPree, Chauntelle DuPree, Stacy DuPree and Weston DuPree.
 Remaining recording/touring members are their sister Sherri DuPree-Bemis and their cousin Garron DuPree.
 Their name was inspired by the Star Wars saga (i.e. Mos Eisley).
-Since forming, the band has released five studio albums: Room Noises (2005), Combinations (2007), The Valley (2011), Currents (2013), and I'm Only Dreaming (2017), along with numerous EPs.
-Eisley has recorded videos for "Marvelous Things", "I Wasn't Prepared", "Telescope Eyes" (the version from Room Noises), "Invasion", "Memories", "Smarter", "The Valley" and "Currents", which can be viewed on their official website, but largely, the band's strong, steady, organic growth comes from touring and an aggressive online marketing approach.
+Since forming, the band has released five studio albums: Room Noises (2005), Combinations (2007), The Valley (2011), Currents (2013), and I'm Only Dreaming (2017) along with numerous EPs.
+Eisley has recorded videos for "Marvelous Things", "I Wasn't Prepared", "Telescope Eyes" (the version from Room Noises), "Invasion", "Memories", "Smarter", "The Valley", "Currents", and “Louder Than A Lion”.

 History

 1997–2004: Formation and early years

 The band was formed in 1997 when Chauntelle and Sherri began creating music together after having been inspired by bands like the Beatles, Jeremy Enigk, and Radiohead.
 Younger sister Stacy (who was then 8 years old) became frustrated over their insistence that she was too young to be a part of the band and wrote her own song without their help before she was inducted.
 Their brother Weston (who was then 10 years old) soon joined the band as the drummer.

 Boyd and Kim Dupree, parents of the four DuPree siblings, ran a venue called Brewtones Coffee Galaxy by occupying the space of their Vineyard church on days when it was not in use.
 Eisley, then known as the Towheads, began years of service as the house band, giving them their first exposure.
 At Brewtones, the band played with many other acts including Ester Drang, Midlake, and Waterdeep.
 Although the band was approached by Christian record labels early on, they preferred to avoid these as they did not consider themselves a Christian band.
-They soon became Mos Eisley, a reference to the Mos Eisley Cantina in the Star Wars trilogy.
+They soon became Moss Eisley, a reference to the Mos Eisley Cantina in the Star Wars trilogy.
 After signing to Reprise/Warner Records, the band shortened the name due to possible legal ramifications.
 The band played numerous weekend shows at the venue until they became too busy with other opportunities.

 After emerging on the Dallas scene in 2001, playing hundreds of shows throughout Texas and garnering a fan base as an indie band, Eisley was signed to Warner Bros.
 Records in 2003.
 The same year, the band won "Best New Artist" at the Dallas Observer Music Awards.
 The band had some early radio success with the song "Telescope Eyes" from the Laughing City EP.
 It was ranked the top 25th most played song on FM 102.1 ("The Edge") in Dallas in 2003.
 Also in 2003, Eisley opened for Coldplay on the North American "A Rush of Blood to the Head" tour.